-CEM sent to Fast2eat’s current or potential clients (whether individuals or businesses), by Fast2eat’s marketing department, business development or operation team.
-For example, this may be for prospecting purposes or in order to answer a request for information or an inquiry;
+CEM sent to Fast2eat’s current or potential clients (whether individuals or businesses) by Fast2eat’s marketing department, business development or operation team.
+For example, this may be for prospecting purposes or to answer a request for information or an inquiry;

 CEM sent to Fast2eat’s current or potential business partners.

-If you have received a CEM from Fast2eat and you believe that you should not have received it, please assess as to whether you have provided consent to receive CEMs from Fast2eat, or if an exemption applies.
+If you have received a CEM from Fast2eat and believe that you should not have received it, please assess whether you have provided consent to receive CEMs from Fast2eat or if an exemption applies.

 Express Consent: You may have provided your express consent through a Fast2eat eCommunication or consent form.

 Implied Consent: Fast2eat may infer your implied consent if:

 Fast2eat has an existing business relationship with you and/or your organization or has a former business relationship with you and/or your organization that terminated less than two years ago (for instance, if you and/or your organization are a former client);